opencontainers/runtime-spec/config.md

 The rootfs string element specifies the path to the root file system for the container, relative to the path where the manifest is.
 A directory MUST exist at the relative path declared by the field.

 The readonlyRootfs is an optional boolean element which defaults to false.
-If it is true, access to the root file system MUST be read-only for all processes running inside it.  whether you want the root file system to be readonly or not for the processes running on it.
+If it is true, access to the root file system MUST be read-only for all processes running inside it.

 *Example (Linux)*